richstokes/MeshFTP/README.md

 ### Client

-There are two ways to run the client: interactive TUI mode or command-line mode.
-The TUI mode is recommended for ease of use.
-To use the TUI client, run: `mftp-tui` instead of `mftp-client` in the commands below.

-Download files from a server node:
+Download files from a server node using the interactive TUI client:

 ```bash
 uv run mftp-client -s <server-node-id> [-d <download-directory>]